leangjia/blender_docs/manual/render/cameras.rst

    .. tip::

-      When *Limits* in the *Viewport Display* panel is enabled, the clip bounds will be visible as two yellow connected dots on the cameras line of sight.
+      When *Limits* in the *Viewport Display* panel is enabled, the clip bounds will be visible as two yellow connected dots on the camera's line of sight.

    .. seealso::